Elevator: Traction elevators

 Steel ropes and an electric motor (machine) in the machine room.
+This is a gearless machine.
 The machine has two brake calipers on top.

 Geared traction machines are driven by AC or DC electric motors.
-Geared machines use worm gears to control mechanical movement of elevator cars by "rolling" steel hoist ropes over a drive sheave which is attached to a gearbox driven by a high-speed motor.
+Geared machines commonly use worm gears, to control mechanical movement of elevator cars by "rolling" steel hoist ropes over a drive sheave which is attached to a gearbox driven by a high-speed motor.
+It's also possible to use planetary or helical gears instead.
 These machines are generally the best option for basement or overhead traction use for speeds up to 500 ft/min.

-Historically, AC motors were used for single or double-speed elevator machines on the grounds of cost and lower usage applications where car speed and passenger comfort were less of an issue, but for higher speed, larger capacity elevators, the need for infinitely variable speed control over the traction machine becomes an issue.
+Historically, in the US, AC motors were used for single or double-speed elevator machines on the grounds of cost and lower usage applications where car speed and passenger comfort were less of an issue, but for higher speed, larger capacity elevators, the need for infinitely variable speed control over the traction machine becomes an issue.
 Therefore, DC machines powered by an AC/DC motor generator were the preferred solution.
 The MG set also typically powered the relay controller of the elevator, which has the added advantage of electrically isolating the elevators from the rest of a building's electrical system, thus eliminating the transient power spikes in the building's electrical supply caused by the motors starting and stopping (causing lighting to dim every time the elevators are used for example), as well as interference to other electrical equipment caused by the arcing of the relay contactors in the control system.

 The widespread availability of variable frequency AC drives has allowed AC motors to be used universally, bringing with it the advantages of the older motor-generator, DC-based systems, without the penalties in terms of efficiency and complexity.
 The older MG-based installations are gradually being replaced in older buildings due to their poor energy efficiency.
+DC Gearless traction machines were introduced in the 1930s by manufacturers such as Otis and Westinghouse, and AC permanent magnet machines controlled by inverters were introduced in 1995 by Otis and the Kone EcoDisc.